skrub-data/skrub/doc/index.rst

 .. currentmodule:: dirty_cat

-`dirty_cat` helps with machine-learning on non-curated categories.
-It provides **encoders that are robust to morphological variants**, such as typos, in the category strings.
+`dirty_cat` facilites machine-learning on non-curated categories:
+**robust to morphological variants**, such as typos.

+|

+.. rubric:: Automatically injest a heterogeneous dataframe

-The :class:`SuperVectorizer` is a high-level transformer that can automatically turn a heterogeneous data table, as a pandas dataframe, to a numerical array, suitable for machin learning.
+:class:`SuperVectorizer`: a high-level transformer to easily turn a non-normalized pandas dataframe to a numpy array for machine learning.

-**Dirty category encoder**: `scikit-learn <https://scikit-learn.org>`_'s :class:`~sklearn.preprocessing.OneHotEncoder` can be replaced by:
+|

+.. rubric:: Like OneHotEncoder but for non-normalized cateories

 * :class:`GapEncoder`, scalable and interpretable, where each encoding dimension corresponds to a topic that summarizes substrings captured.